 For 40 years, the 2,200-acre East Tennessee Technology Park was home to a complex of facilities that enriched uranium.
-The site dates back to the World War II Manhattan Project.
-In addition to defense missions, the plant produced enriched uranium for the commercial nuclear power industry from 1945 to 1985.
+The site dates back to the World War II Manhattan Project and operated until 1985.
+In addition to defense missions, the plant also produced enriched uranium for the commercial nuclear power industry.
 In 1987, DOE terminated uranium enrichment operations in Oak Ridge and closed the site permanently.

 EM’s goals for ETTP are to:

 - Complete remaining land transfers from government ownership for future beneficial reuse

 - Complete construction on remaining historic preservation facilities specified in the 2012 Memorandum of Agreement